 His contributions …

 🔹Venkataswamy was born in a farmer’s family in a small village called Vadamalapuram, Tamil Nadu.
-As he resided in a village, he had walked two kilometers daily to his school.
+As he resided in a village, he had to walk two kilometers daily for schooling.

-🔹Moreover, there were no doctors in the village at his period so unfortunately he lost three of his cousins due to pregnancy-related complications.
+🔹His village had no doctors so unfortunately he lost three of his cousins due to pregnancy-related complications.
 This painful situations had aroused him to become a doctor.

-🔹He joined to study medicine at Stanley Medical College, Chennai.
+🔹He studied medicine at Stanley Medical College, Chennai.
 After his studies, he joined at Indian Army Medical Service to practice obstetrics.
 But unfortunately, he suffered rheumatoid arthritis, which attacked his hands and the “Pain became a constant companion of his life.”

 🔹Because of his suffering, he was not allowed to practice in army service.
 But he did not give up.
 Inspite of his severe sufferings, he choose to study Ophthalmology at Government Ophthalmic Hospital, Chennai.